Anne Yeats: Early and family life

-She was the daughter of the poet William Butler Yeats and Georgie Hyde-Lees, a niece of the painter Jack B. Yeats, and of Lily Yeats and of Elizabeth Corbet Yeats.
+She was the daughter of the poet William Butler Yeats and Georgie Hyde-Lees, a niece of the painter Jack Butler Yeats, and of Lily Yeats and of Elizabeth Corbet Yeats.
 Her aunts were associated with the arts and crafts movement in Ireland and were associated with the Dun Emer Press, Cuala Press, and Dun Emer industries.
 Her brother Michael Yeats was a politician.
 She was known as "feathers" by her family.

 Born in Dublin on 26 February 1919, her birth was commemorated by her father with the poem A Prayer for My Daughter.
-Anne Yeats spent her first 3 years between Ballylee County Galway and Oxford before her family moved to 82 Merrion Square, Dublin in 1922.
+Anne Yeats spent her first 3 years between Ballylee, County Galway, and Oxford before her family moved to 82 Merrion Square, Dublin in 1922.

-She was very sick as a child.
-She spent three years in two different hospitals.
-St. Margaret's Hall, 50 Mespil Rd, and Nightingale Hall, Morehampton Rd Dublin.
-She then went to the Pension Henriette, a boarding school in Villars-sur-Bex, Switzerland from 1928 to 1930.
+She attended St. Margaret's Hall, 50 Mespil Rd, and Nightingale Hall, Morehampton Rd Dublin.
+After suffering from ill health, she went to the Pension Henriette, a boarding school in Villars-sur-Bex, Switzerland from 1928 to 1930.
 In 1923 her Aunt Elizabeth "Lolly" gave her brush drawing lessons which aided her in winning first prize in the RDS National Art competition for children under eight years old in 1925 and 1926.